raspberrypi/linux/Documentation/admin-guide/thunderbolt.rst

 connected by a Thunderbolt cable.

-It is possible to tunnel any kind of traffic over a Thunderbolt link but currently we only support Apple ThunderboltIP protocol.
+It is possible to tunnel any kind of traffic over a Thunderbolt link but currently, we only support Apple ThunderboltIP protocol.

 If the other host is running Windows or macOS, the only thing you need to do is to connect a Thunderbolt cable between the two hosts; the